huma-engineering/huma-docs/data-collection/features/telemedicine/appointment-video-calls.md

 ### Patients

 When an appointment is scheduled Patient will receive a notification to accept the date and time.
-Appointment can also be managed from the Huma App, in Profile and Appointments.
+Appointments can also be managed from the Huma App, in Profile and Appointments.

 ![Managing appointments in the Huma App](./assets/appointment.gif)